SoftUni-Internal/interactive-content/EN/00-Defining-Classes/05-Constructors.md

 ## Default Constructor

-In Java, a constructor is called **default** when it does not have any parameters.
+In Java, a constructor is referred to as a **default** one when it does not accept any parameters and does not change the value of anything at initialization.

 If you do not have a constructor in your class, the Java compiler will insert a default constructor for you.